divitcr7/COMP-646-Project/README.md

 ## Introduction

-Stegano-LLM is an innovative project that leverages the power of large language models (LLMs) to revolutionize the field of steganography.
+The **First Ever Project** that leverages the power of large language models (LLMs) to revolutionize the field of steganography.
 By seamlessly integrating cutting-edge artificial intelligence and natural language processing techniques, this project introduces a novel approach to concealing sensitive data within AI-generated textual prompts.

 ## Motivation